-- Remote field camping may occur for up to four or five nights at a time (All field camps will be camping only, caravan access will not be available). - Food will be provided, please let us know if you have any special requirements.
+- Remote field camping may occur for up to four or five nights at a time, and in some case perhaps even longer (All field camps will be camping only, caravan access will not be available). - Food will be provided, please let us know if you have any special requirements.
 Meals will be simple. - The Timber Creek Gunumu Tourist Park also has a small pool and spa for cooling off after a hot day in the field. - Will you celebrate a birthday or wedding anniversary or the like while with us?
 Please let us know when you register, so we can all celebrate together!